Police-led diversion for drug crimes.

 Impact evaluation

-Quantitative analysis is being carried out to assess the impact diversion has had on crime and health outcomes across 20 police forces.
-The assessment involves comparing rates of reoffending, hospital admissions and entry into drug treatment for offenders in places with drug diversion schemes with those for offenders in places without schemes.
+Quantitative analysis is being carried out to assess the impact diversion has had on crime and health outcomes across 15 police forces who provided data on suspects they contacted from October 2021 to September 2022.
+The assessment involves comparing rates of reoffending and entry into drug treatment for suspect in police force areas with drug diversion schemes with those for suspects in police force areas without schemes.

 Economic evaluation

-Analysis will be carried to weigh-up the cost of diversion against the financial value of any benefits it has delivered.
-The economic evaluation also aims to identify where any costs and benefits fall across policing and health systems.
+Analysis is being carried out to weigh-up the cost of implementing diversion and the financial value of any benefits it has delivered.
+The economic evaluation also aims to identify where these costs and benefits fall across policing and health systems.

 Equity assessment